wardellbagby/lyricistant/docs/2-how_platforms_work.md

 1. Create their own `RendererDelegate` and `PlatformDelegate` based on the platform.
     - Electron uses a thin wrapper around `ipcMain` and `ipcRenderer` to accomplish this.
-    - Web (Legacy) and Mobile use `CoreRendererDelegate` and `CorePlatformDelegate`, which manually keep track of listeners that have been set and invoke them when events are sent.
+    - Web (Legacy) and Mobile use `DOMRendererDelegate` and `DOMPlatformDelegate`, which manually keep track of listeners that have been set and invoke them when events are sent.
 All of this happens in a single thread.
-    - Web (Modern) uses a similar mechanism to Web (Legacy) but sends messages to a Web Worker and back to the renderer.
+    - Web (Modern) uses a similar mechanism to Electron since it also uses a two process system, except that the platform code is ran inside a Web Worker instead of Node.
+See `WebRendererDelegate` and `WebPlatformDelegate` if you're curious, but it's not important to know.
 2. Create an `AppComponent`, which is a container that understands how to inject dependencies into class constructors.
     - The easiest way to create an `AppComponent` is to use the `registerCommonPlatform` and `registerCommonManagers` functions in the `packages/common-platform`
 3. Call `register` on all the `Manager`s it cares about; both common ones and the platform-specific ones.
-    - Since all platforms have an `AppComponent`, they accomplish this by asking their app component to give them a list of managers to be used, and iterating over that list to call `register` on
+    - Since all platforms have an `AppComponent`, they accomplish this by asking their app component to give them a list of managers to be used, and iterating over that list, calling `register` on every `Manager`. to call `register` on
 4. Import the `index.html` from `packages/renderer` file and load it into a browser.
     - How the various platforms do this differs pretty wildly, but they all get it done.